How The Milgram Experiment Showed That Everyday People Could Commit Monstrous Acts

 • Experiments held at locations separate from the prestigious Yale campus yielded less compliance, only 47.5 percent as if the perceived status of the surroundings had some conforming influence on the subjects.

 They say nothing in the social sciences is ever proven, and the disturbing results of Milgram’s experiment are no exception.
-Milgram’s work with his subjects came in for criticism from others in the psychology community almost as soon as it was published.
+Milgram’s work with his subjects faced criticism from other experts in the psychology community almost as soon as his results were published.

 One of the more serious charges leveled against Milgram’s paper was the original sin of social science research: sample bias.